Find out all about mobile banking in Germany with this guide explaining how German banks have been going digital and

 Mobile banking in Germany

 German banks have been quick to embrace the technological boom in financial services.
 Established big brand names and newer start-up financial providers offer a range of financial services.
 However, the German public have been slightly slower than many other European countries in their uptake of mobile banking.
 Around 59% of Germans use internet banking, which is above the EU average; however, that’s well below many other nations such as France, Belgium, UK, and the Netherlands.
 Germany also trails behind many European countries as well as Australia and the United States when it comes to using mobile devices for banking, according to a 2018 study by ING.

 German residents have a wealth of mobile banking options including:

 - National German banks such as Deutsche Bank, Commerzbank, and Volkswagen bank.

-- International banks such as HSBC, which offers expat-dedicated customer support and products tailored for internationals, including English-language online banking.
+- International banks such as HSBC, which offer expat-dedicated customer support and products tailored for internationals, including English-language online banking.

 - Multinational companies such as Apple, Google, and PayPal.
 These offer mobile payment services and the option to store funds in digital wallets.

 Features of mobile banking in Germany

 It’s easy to set yourself up with mobile banking in Germany.
 You just download the banking app onto your mobile device and set an account up in minutes.
 Documentation can be submitted online and ID verification can be done with a video check.
 Each German banking provider will have its own app with distinct features, but you can expect things such as:

 - payment options, so that you can pay bills, go shopping and make P2P payments to other mobile users.